 That’s it. wait for the process to get complete.

-Solution 8: Use the Memory Diagnostic Tool.
+Use the Memory Diagnostic Tool.

 Windows Memory Diagnostic Tool is a free RAM testing tool.
 It’s a basic test, in which BIOS of your Computer will test RAM Stick.
 So, If the problem is from the hardware part, then, it might get resolved.

-- Click on start button and search for “Windows Memory Diagnostic”.
+- Click on the start button and search for “Windows Memory Diagnostic”.
 After that press Enter to open WMD.

 - A Window will appear now, click on “Restart now and check for problems”.

-Solution 9: Perform a Clean Boot.
+Perform a Clean Boot.

 If you think this error is occurring when you launch a specific software.
 And, you have already uninstalled it.
 Then, I suggest you perform a clean boot.
 The clean boot does start Windows with a minimal set of drivers and programs.
 It is also a well-known troubleshooting technique.
-Which helps you to find out which normal process is causing “Kernel Security Check Failure” error.
+This helps you to find out which normal process is causing the “Kernel Security Check Failure” error.

-1. First, to open system configuration Window, Press Windows + R key type “msconfig” and press enter.
+1. First, to open system configuration Window, Press Windows + R key type “MSConfig” and press enter.

 2. Select the “Selective Startup” radio button.
 Unmark “Load Startup Items” checkbox.